nosenfield/nerdy-tutor-quality/memory-bank/techContext.md

 - OpenAI API key not needed for MVP (Phase 1 uses behavioral signals only)
 - Add when ready for NLP analysis
 - Budget $30/day for OpenAI (~$900/month)

+**Dependency Compatibility (2025-11-04):**
+- All packages verified compatible with Next.js 16 + React 19
+- @supabase/ssr 0.7.0 installed (required for Next.js 16 SSR)
+- Zod v4.1.12 is very new; monitor for issues during Phase 1 validation work
+- React Hook Form and Recharts should work with React 19; verify during Phase 4
+- Full compatibility report available in `dependency-compatibility-report.md`